-This light smoked salmon dip is nothing short of addictive.
+This light smoked salmon dip is positively crave-worthy.
 Bonus – it comes together in 5 minutes!

 5-Minute Smoked Salmon Dip Recipe